We just bought a lawnmower for our new house.

-Why Routine and Preventative Maintenance is Important
+Why Routine and Preventative Maintenance Is Important

-That indirectly caused me to buy the awesome reel lawnmower, because I no longer had a lawn mower that worked, and our new lawnmower, because I don’t still have the original gas lawnmower I bought.
+That indirectly caused me to buy two lawn mowers.
+First, I bought the awesome manual reel lawnmower because I no longer had a lawn mower that worked.
+Then, I bought our new lawnmower, because I don’t have the original gas lawnmower I bought.

 How I Killed My First Lawnmower

 I had no clue you’re supposed to change oil in a lawn mower after the first 5 hours, then again every 50 hours after that.

 Had I done these simple tasks and followed the rest of the preventative and routine maintenance, I’d say there is a 95% chance that original lawnmower would still be running today.

 How Performing Routine and Preventative Maintenance Saves Thousands of Dollars

 You don’t just perform maintenance on lawnmowers.
-You need to preform maintenance on a lot of high dollar purchases including houses, cars, boats, RVs, computers, air conditioners, motorcycles and a ton of other things, too.
+You need to perform maintenance on a lot of high dollar purchases including houses, cars, boats, RVs, computers, air conditioners, motorcycles and a ton of other things, too.

 Wouldn’t it suck if you didn’t ever change the oil in your car and have your engine seize up after only 10,000-20,000 miles.
-I hope you planned on getting a ton more miles than that out of your car.
-If you don’t, you must have a ton more money than I do!
+I hope you plan on getting a lot more miles than that out of your car.
+If you don’t, you must have a lot more money than I do.

-Buyer Beware – Not All Maintenance Schedules are Created Equal
+Buyer Beware – Not All Maintenance Schedules Are Created Equal

 They’ll likely err on the side of caution when it comes to how often you should perform maintenance.
 After all, if you’re using their supplies and parts, they make money when you perform maintenance.